Neuro-Lymphatic Drainage

 Insurance is not accepted, but you can use your FSA/HSA.

-A superbill can be provided if arranged in advance.
+A superbill can be provided if requested in advance.

-Your odds of getting reimbursed by insurance may improve if you have a doctor’s referral that says “occupational therapy” and the medical diagnosis I’m treating.
+Ask your insurance whether they reimburse for out of network occupational therapy.
+They may want a doctor’s referral that says “occupational therapy” and the medical diagnosis I’m treating.